HOW TO GET YOUR FOOT IN THE DOOR WHEN SELLING ONLINE TO FOREIGN MARKETS

 · Develop infographics to convey complex data or comparisons.

 · If you’re meeting face-to-face, be conscious of using body language and hand gestures to enhance your meaning.
-For long distance meetings consider using Skype.
+For long-distance meetings consider using Skype.

-As using international resources, vendors and partners becomes more common for small as well as large businesses, developing our communication skills – in person, in print and online becomes more and more important.
+As using international resources, vendors and partners become more common for small as well as large businesses, developing our communication skills – in person, in print and online becomes more and more important.
 I hope sharing the knowledge I’ve gained from my own experiences in South Korea will prove useful to you now – and in the future.

 —– ABOUT THE AUTHOR —-